andrebola/smc-recsys/README.md

 pip install jupyter
 ```

 And then access in the browser to the url: `http://localhost:8888`.
 Note that you might need to enter the token that is in the console.
+After that open the notebook with name `Recsys_example.ipynb`.

 # Compute recommendations only from command line